 Acute lymphoblastic leukemia

-Acute lymphoblastic leukemia (ALL) is the most common type in children, accounting for 75% of childhood leukemia cases.
+Acute lymphoblastic leukemia (ALL) is the most common type in children, accounting for

 It affects cells called lymphocytes, a type of white blood cell.